 - IZEA/Social Spark.
 When I first signed up for IZEA, I would only occasionally be selected for social media posts, such as sharing content on Twitter, for a handful of dollars here and there.
 But recently IZEA started sending me emails (as part of their list) seeking applicants for various special projects.
 A recent project in March netted me $220.
 Additional work in May earned me more than $300.
 Use my referral link to get started.

 - Linqia.
-I have had a couple recent sponsored posts after a long period without any.
-I have earned some cash, as well as hotel nights, during my last campaigns.
+I have earned income, as well as hotel nights.
 Use my referral link here.
 Another way to earn is to refer blogger friends.
 You get a $5 bonus and a percentage based on the earnings on their first campaign.

 - Social Fabric.
-I have recently been selected for several posts with Collective Bias.
-I find these posts to be challenging, and I like that.
-I also find that I like having the intermediary between myself and the brand sometimes, even if you can make more on your own.
+I find that I like having the intermediary between myself and the brand sometimes, even if you can make more on your own.

 - Pitch directly to brands or small businesses.
-This one I find takes more work, so I don’t do it as often as I should.
+This one I find takes more work, but it pays off.

 - Affiliate programs.
 I use Shopstyle Collective, Brand Cycle, Impact Radius and MavenX.
 Many brands are featured in each program and you can also earn referral bonuses.
 My referral links for Brand Cycle and MavenX are included here.